kayagokalp/cs406-project/README.md

 For our cpu parallel version, the parallelization of the DFS and BFS was attempted.
 In the DFS based solution it was found out that parallelizing a DFS solution is hard and inefficient.
 We tried task based parallelization to create tasks with each DFS call but due to the nature of the DFS it is not very good performing either.
 We could not provide any numerical results since the big dataset is not halting currently with our serial implementation and the example datasets we are creating by hand are too small to give a meaningful result.
 We started to research a better parallelizable solution to our problem and we found out there are some solutions using BFS based solutions since from our research we understand that parallelizing a BFS solution is more common and preferred.
 To find cycles with small lengths searching the connected vertices to our vertex is required and one can try to reach the starting node with k (length of the cycle) steps.
 This makes us process all connected nodes and seems to be very computationally heavy.
 But this solution is easier to parallelize with tasks.
 And we thought of a way to reduce the number of searches needed to be made.
 First the distances of each node from the starting node should be found with parallel BFS, since we know the distance we can just work the previous algorithm from nodes that are at least k-2 nodes distant to the previous iteration.
 Since when we apply the finding algorithm we will find the possible cycles that can be formed using the nodes that are maximum k-2 distanced from the initial node.
 There are several techniques applied to have a good performing parallel bfs implementation such as bagging each layer and process layers sequentially but inside the bag, parallelism will be achieved.

 We realized we do not have to find out all possible cycles with length k to obtain our required result.
 We just needed to find out for each vertex how many times a vertex is present in a cycle with length k.
-We came across a really interesting solution that we are currently working on.
 Which is using adjacency matrix multiplications to determine the number of each vertex in a cycle.
 When we take the power of k of a adjacency matrix the resulting matrix is giving the result we need in diagonal entries. aii (subindex) is the 6\*number of cycles containing vertex i.
 Using that property we realized that we can write a massively parallel application since sparse-sparse matrix multiplication is one of the main areas of parallel computing and it can be parallelized in a very good manner.
 An example for our current approach would be the following. (using the graph in Figure 1.1).
 Adjacency matrix for that graph is shown in Figure 2.1.

 <img src="https://raw.githubusercontent.com/kayagokalp/cs406-project/main/images/Figure2_1.png" width="300px" alt="Figure 2.1"/>